Generic Name: ibrutinib (eye BROO ti nib)

 Stop using ibrutinib and call your doctor at once if you have:

 severe or ongoing diarrhea;

-signs of bleeding in your digestive tract--severe stomach pain, pink or brown urine, black or bloody stools, or if you cough up blood or vomit that looks like coffee grounds; or
+signs of bleeding inside your body--dizziness, weakness, confusion, problems with speech, prolonged headache, black or bloody stools, pink or brown urine, or coughing up blood or vomit that looks like coffee grounds.

 Common side effects may include: